-As we finished our meal, it began to rain – some people would have a wet meal that night!
+As we finished our meal, it began to rain – some people would have a wet dinner that night!

 We returned to our hostel by bus, locating the bus stop with help from a delightful Irish couple.
 They were on their honeymoon and exploring Italy.

-Tony lives in Teignmouth, Devon, UK and when he's not travelling, he enjoys walking by the sea, dining with Tatiana, listening to classic rock music and reading historical fiction.
+Tony lives in Teignmouth, Devon, UK and when he's not traveling, he enjoys walking by the sea, dining with Tatiana, listening to classic rock music and reading historical fiction.